Marshall woman arrested for 8th OWI

 Based on information provided by the reporting party, the vehicle was stopped by Sun Prairie Police.

-Thomson said the driver of the vehicle was identified as Pearl Burdick, age 71 of Marshall, was subsequently arrested for OWI-8th Offense, a felony.
+Thomson said the driver of the vehicle, identified as Pearl Burdick, age 71 of Marshall, was subsequently arrested for OWI-8th Offense, a felony.
 She was booked into the Dane County Jail on the felony OWI charge and a parole hold.

 (0) comments